 In our opinion, paper training is not a good method for house training.
 Certain situation sometimes make it difficult to get your puppy outside immediately when they are showing signs of needing to go.
 If you live in a high rise building and have a balcony, you might want to consider boxes that you can plant with grass and other systems that simulate a outdoor environment that is not too far away.
 These can be quite helpful, and can be used later if you can train your dog to use it when you are away.

-A crate is not designed to be a permanent place to keep your puppy for very long periods of time.
-Many crate-trained puppies learn to enjoy their crate and will seek it out even when you don’t require crating.
-They will like it more if they do not have to hold their urine for many hours, though.
+A crate is definitely *not* designed to be a permanent place to keep your puppy for very long periods of time.
+When used appropriately, many crate-trained puppies learn to enjoy their crate and will seek it out even when you don’t require crating.
+They will enjoy their crate more if they do not associate it with having to hold their urine for many hours.